-- 1) a written report responding to the following objectives (a copy of these objectives must be submitted with the written report) - 2) A 1-2-page narrative report, summarizing the procedures observed or activities the student participated in.
-Identify the roles of the various members of the professional staff (office manager, technicians, assistants, LVNs, RNs, etc.) employed in the office. - 1.
-Describe at least five (5) responsibilities / duties of the LVN(s) employed in the office. - 2.
+1) a written report responding to the following objectives (a copy of these objectives must be submitted with the written report)

+2) A 1-2-page narrative report, summarizing the procedures observed or activities the student participated in.

+Identify the roles of the various members of the professional staff (office manager, technicians, assistants, LVNs, RNs, etc.) employed in the office.

+- 1. Describe at least five (5) responsibilities / duties of the LVN(s) employed in the office. - 2.
 Identify three (3) therapeutic communication principles utilized by the nurse or physician when interacting with the client. - 3.
 Relate two (2) principles of medical asepsis practiced in the doctor's office. - 4.
 Locate and identify the function of the equipment utilized in the office. - 5.
-Name and briefly describe five (5) medications commonly used in the office or - 6.
-Describe diagnostic lab tests commonly ordered/performed in the office, including additional tests - 7.
+Name and briefly describe five (5) medications commonly used in the office or prescribed by the physician. - 6.
+Describe diagnostic lab tests commonly ordered/performed in the office, including HgbA1C, and cholesterol, plus 2-3 additional tests - 7.
 Perform patient care procedures (with supervision) appropriate to the office/client.